SpaceX Falcon 9: How to watch the workhorse rocket launch a military satellite today

-SpaceX has had an unfortunate run of Falcon 9 postponements recently, with both a Starlink and Anasis-II mission launch delayed in the past two weeks.
+SpaceX has had an unfortunate run of Falcon 9 postponements lately, with both a Starlink and Anasis-II mission launch delayed in the past two weeks.

 Anasis-II is a South Korean military satellite that was originally scheduled to launch on July 14.
 But SpaceX announced it was pushing back blast-off "to take a closer look at the second stage, swap hardware if needed" just a day before launch.
 SpaceX had also postponed its latest Starlink launch on July 8 and then again on July 11.